 If you haven’t already, move your paper-based forms online.
 Classrooms have a unique set of requirements so look for a software solution that understands the specific needs of an education environment.

-She says gathering data electronically is paramount, and the impact of doing so is three-fold; use it to create dashboards and reports, then analyze them to understand strengths, and address the metrics that matter in order to continuously improve.
+She says gathering data electronically is paramount, and the impact of doing so is three-fold; use it to create dashboards and reports, then analyse them to understand strengths, and address the metrics that matter in order to continuously improve.

 The software’s versatility, automation and features (such as signature capture and ability to include photographs in reports) meant it was the right fit.
-As well as becoming more efficient, moving forms online has the added benefit of reducing paper and printing costs, with organizations saving up to $1000 each month.
+As well as becoming more efficient, moving forms online has the added benefit of reducing paper and printing costs, with organisations saving up to $1000 each month.